FaisalQ07/amazon_products_streaming/README.md

 API-Ingest, the connect functionality, upon recieving the data from the client, triggers a kafka module to stream the data to the buffer.

 ## Buffer
+Kafka, is used as the buffer for queuing the data.
+Kafka recieives the data every time it is posted to the API.

 ## Processing
 ## Storage
 ## Visualization